 The basic concept is to find what normally triggers your pup to be aggressive and prevent your dog from going into the cycle of seeing “trigger” and reacting aggressively.

-Now that we know why we want to prevent your pup from rehearsing behaviors we don’t want, the next phase is using what your dog views as rewarding to your advantage.
+Now that we know why we want to prevent your pup from rehearsing behaviors we don’t want, the next phase in understanding can a dog trainer help with aggression is using what your dog views as rewarding to your advantage.

 Using your dog’s rewards whether it’s a toy or food we want to begin providing your pup with positive experiences around what normally would trigger your dog.